-Our generation enjoys an easy accessibility to the Word of God.
-Thanks to 21st century technology, we not only can take the print Bible with us wherever we go, but many, many translations and commentaries in digital formats on a single device.
-We live in an unprecedented time of privilege!
+Our generation enjoys unprecedented accessibility to the Word of God.
+Thanks to 21st century technology, we not only can carry a print Bible with us wherever we go, but also many, many translations and commentaries in digital formats on a single device.
+We live in an unparalleled time of privilege.

 God’s Word is powerful.
 The Bible contains everything we need to cope with daily life.
 Our widespread access to the Scripture comes with accountability to grasp the depths of God’s Word.
 Make reading, meditating upon and internalizing the Word of God your priority.

 Charles E. McCracken is an international Bible teacher, long-time friend of Israel and advocate for the Jewish people.
-Rev. McCracken is known for authenticity in communicating biblical truth that makes his presentations relevant for those seeking to understand the significance of Israel and the church.
+Rev. McCracken authentically communicates biblical making his presentations relevant for those seeking to understand the significance of Israel and the church.
 He staunchly supports the nation of Israel and the Jewish people’s right to exist and live in peace.